 “I’ve heard the advice to ‘sell in May’ so I’m out of stocks for the summer”

 I’ve heard this too.
 If enough people believe that it can become self-fulfilling.
 A whole bunch of people selling is what causes stock prices to go lower.
 But if you sold at the beginning of May 2016, you missed out on the 4% gain that has occurred so far through the middle of July.
 Yes, the market will continue to go up and down – that’s the point – but this “rule” doesn’t always hold true and isn’t a good investing practice.

 Do you want to know the best time to trade on the latest news?

 Never.
 That’s when.
-Develop an investing policy for yourself (even financial advisors are required to do this) and stick to it.
+Develop an investment policy for yourself (even financial advisors are required to do this) and stick to it.
 Follow that policy regardless of the latest news or your nerves or advice from your uncle.
-Spend some time really thinking about what you believe about investing and the stock market and write it down; then follow your own advice.
+Spend time really thinking about what you believe about investing and the stock market and write it down; then follow your own advice.